-Actual expenditure in the year was £25.569 million, giving an overspend of £0.417 million against the rephased budget as detailed in Appendix 2.
+Actual expenditure in the year was $\pounds 25.569$ million, giving an overspend of $\pounds 0.417$ million against the rephased budget as detailed in Appendix 2.

 This includes construction projects that are now either complete or are at a sufficiently advanced stage where the final outturn cost of the project can be reliably calculated and allow all, or a portion, of the remaining budget to be released.
-Table 3 below outlines the release of contingency for the remaining budget.
+Table 3 below outlines the release of contingency forgets a second details.